The scaling limit of critical Ising interfaces is CLE(3): Setup and Definitions

 Consider the Ising model on a discrete domain $\mathcal{G}\subset\mathbb{Z}^{2}$.
-An \emph{Ising loop} is an oriented simple loop on $\mathcal{G}^{*}$ (i.e. a closed path of edges of $\mathcal{G}^{*}$ such that no edge is used twice) and such that any edge of the loop has a $+$ spin on its left and a $-$ spin on its right.
+An \emph{Ising loop} is an oriented simple loop on $\mathcal{G}^{*}$ (i.e. a closed strong path of $\mathcal{G}^{*}$ such that no edge in the path is used twice) and such that any edge of the loop has a $+$ spin on its left and a $-$ spin on its right.
 In other words, an Ising loop separates a weak path of $+$ spins and a weak path of $-$ spins, and is hence clockwise-oriented if it has $+$ spins outside and $-$ spins inside (and counter-clockwise oriented otherwise).
 An Ising loop is called \emph{leftmost }if it follows a strong path of $+$ on its left side, and \emph{rightmost} if it follows a strong path of $-$ spins on its right.

 In a domain carrying $+$ boundary conditions, an Ising loop is called \emph{outermost} if it is not strictly contained inside another Ising loop, i.e. if it is not separated from the boundary by a a closed weak path of $-$ spins.
 Let us now define the \emph{level} of an Ising loop (in a domain with $+$ boundary conditions).
 An Ising loop is said to be of level 1, if it is outermost, of level $2k$ for $k\geq1$ if it is contained inside an Ising loop of level $2k-1$ and if it is not separated by a weak path of $+$ spins from that loop, and of level $2k+1$ for $k\geq1$ if it is contained inside of an Ising loop of level $2k$ and if it is not separated by a weak path of $-$ spins from that loop.
+Note that two distinct outermost loops can intersect.
+However, the level of a loop is a well-defined integer: for example, there are not outermost loops of level $2$, as an outermost loop cannot be strictly contained in the interior of another Ising loop.